Unpaid Overtime

 • Making employees take work home and then not paying them for that work

-Schedule a consultation with Hommel Law Firm today by dialing (903) 412-3788 or contact me online to speak with an overtime attorney in Tyler, TX.
+Schedule a consultation with Hommel Law Firm today by dialing (903) 412-3788 or contact us online to discuss your overtime pay concerns with a dedicated attorney in Tyler, TX.

 You may have heard the terms "exempt" and "non-exempt" before but aren't sure what these terms mean when it comes to your employment status.
 Non-exempt employees (often referred to as hourly employees) must be paid both the federal minimum wage ($7.25) and, when applicable, overtime pay.
 Exempt employees are generally paid a set salary, regardless of the hours they work.
 Exempt employees are not typically entitled to minimum wage or overtime pay.